-Goal: To ensure that the various stretches of Jamestown's coastal waters are properly administered.
+Goal: To insure that the various stretches of Jamestown's coastal waters are properly administered.

-Policy: To optimize the efficient use of coastal waters while, at the same time, conforming to the requirements of the CRMC and the DEM a) That the areas identified by CRMC as non-conforming mooring areas be established as conforming mooring areas under the Ordinance.
+Policy: To optimize the efficient use of coastal waters while, at the same time, conforming to the requirements of the CRMC and the DEM.

 Recommendations: